 - Better Control: Since private cloud can be accessed only by a single organization, that organization will configure and manage it based on their needs.

-Hybrid cloud environment is the combination of both private and public clouds.
+The hybrid cloud environment is a combination of both private and public clouds.

 Organizations use a Hybrid cloud to deploy private clouds for critical workloads and a public cloud to host less critical (or less sensitive) workloads.